Dodo partner Petplan calls veterinary professionals “moral hazard”

 Media Elites Remain Silent

-Once again, Isabel Lerer, a former PETA board member who founded The Dodo, a blog that caters to animal lovers, would not respond to requests for comment sent to her personal email address, including whether The Dodo was comfortable with the cover letter language.
+Founded in 2014 by former PETA board member Isabelle “Izzie” Lerer, who is the daughter of Huffington Post co-founder and former Buzzfeed chairman Kenneth Lerer (Mr. Lerer was also a key member of AOL’s leadership), The Dodo is now owned by Vox Media, which acquired Ms. Lerer’s brother’s company, Group Nine Media, the former parent company of The Dodo.
+Vox Media also acquired New York Magazine in September 2019.
+Ms. Lerer’s brother, Benjamin Lerer, the co-founder of Thrillst, sits on Petplan’s board of directors as Group Nine’s chairman (Group Nine is The Dodo’s parent company, which was acquired by Vox).
+According to The Wall Street Journal The Dodo-Petplan deal included an equity stake for Group Nine.
+Ms. Lerer would not respond to requests for comment sent to her personal email address, including about whether The Dodo was comfortable with the “moral hazard” cover letter language.
 Ms. Lerer’s brother, Benjamin Lerer, who co-founded Thrillst and helped engineer Petplan’s partnership with The Dodo according to Petplan CEO Paul Guyardo, also would not comment, nor would Dodo parent company CEO Jim Bankoff of Vox Media, Inc.